UgUnaii/FeelingAnimals/README.md

 ## 🖥️ Commands
 The main command is **/feelinganimals** but you can use **/fa** as an abbreviation.
-Here is the list of the command thet the plugin provides.
+Here is the list of the command that the plugin provides.
  - **/fa help** It displays the help menu, with all the commands.
  - **/fa version** It displays the version of the plugin.
  - **/fa reload** It reloads the configuration file of the plugin.